container-storage-interface/spec/spec.md

 Plugins SHOULD expose all RPCs for an interface: Controller plugins SHOULD implement all RPCs for the `Controller` service.
 Unsupported RPCs SHOULD return an appropriate error code that indicates such (e.g. `CALL_NOT_IMPLEMENTED`).
 The full list of plugin capabilities is documented in the `ControllerGetCapabilities` and `NodeGetCapabilities` RPCs.

+### A Word on Quarantine States

+The purpose of the `QUARANTINE_S`, `QUARANTINE_P`, and `QUARANTINE_SP` states are to enable recovery from node problems.
+Because CSI is designed to be used in distributed systems, it is inevitable that sometimes volumes will become attached to nodes that get stuck or lost, temporarily or permanently.
+Rather than require an administrator to manually clean up such situation, CSI offers a way disconnect a volume from a node "out of order" such that a volume can be disconnected from a problematic node, and safely connected to a different node, and the node can be reliably and safely cleaned up before accessing that volume again, as opposed to the normal path where the node must confirm a volume is disconnected before the controller can unpublish it.

 ## Container Storage Interface